vwgeiser/PASTEL/README.md

-# PASTEL (Predictions of AtmoSpheric Trace substances in the Enironment using machine Learning) model
+# PASTEL (Predictions of AtmoSpheric Trace substances in the Enironment using machine Learning)

 To view the associated publication for this project see here: link.